franzbu/EnhancedSpaces.spoon/README.md

 <img src='https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/menu2.png' width='200'>

-The next entry in the menu is dynamic and always shows the currently active window (in case there is no active window, for example, when you're on an empty mSpace, this entry is missing); here you can toggle the references of the window.
-You can get more information about this feature in the section [Same Window on More Than One mSpace](https://github.com/franzbu/EnhancedSpaces.spoon/tree/main#same-window-on-more-than-one-mspace).
+The next entry in the menu is dynamic and shows the currently active window (in case there is no active window, for example, when you're on an empty mSpace, this entry is empty by design); here you can toggle the references of the window (more about this feature in the section [Same Window on More Than One mSpace](https://github.com/franzbu/EnhancedSpaces.spoon/tree/main#same-window-on-more-than-one-mspace)).

 <img src='https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/menu3.png' width='200'>

-Selecting `Send Window` you get a list of all windows on the current mSpace and the mSpaces you can send the window to:
+Selecting `Send Window` you get a list of all windows on the current mSpace and the mSpaces you can send each window to:

 <img src='https://github.com/franzbu/EnhancedSpaces.spoon/blob/main/doc/menu4.png' width='350'>